MichelaZ/stock-analysis/README.md

 The client is helping his parents examine stock data from 2017 and 2018 to determine which companies to invest in.
 The client's parents believe the following:
 >. . .if a stock is traded often, then the price will accurately reflect the value of the stock.

-So I want to create a macro that examines the total daily volume, which is the total number of shares traded in a day, and the yearly return, or the price difference between the beggining and ending of the year, for each company in each year to help the client examine the stock data and present the results to his parents.
+So I want to create a macro that examines the total daily volume, which is the total number of shares traded in a day, and the yearly return, or the price difference between the beginning and ending of the year, for each company in each year to help the client examine the stock data and present the results to his parents.

 ## DQ Analysis:
 His parents were first interested in a company called DQ.
-So I made a macro to analyze the 2018 sheet for their performace.
+So, I made a macro to analyze the 2018 sheet for their performance.
 This way I could check that my code is able to get the total daily volume and yearly return into a simple table of a single stock for a single year.

-1. I created a sub called DQAnalysis which activated a worksheet called "DQ Analysis"  and created a title at the top of the worksheet.
+1. I created a sub called DQAnalysis which activated a worksheet called "DQ Analysis” and created a title at the top of the worksheet.
 ```
 Sub DQAnalysis()
     Worksheets("DQ Analysis").Activate